carla-simulator/carla/Docs/python_api.md

 ## carla.CollisionEvent<a name="carla.CollisionEvent"></a>
 <small style="display:block;margin-top:-20px;">Inherited from _[carla.SensorData](#carla.SensorData)_</small></br>
 Class that defines a collision data for <b>sensor.other.collision</b>.
-The sensor creates one of this for every collision detected which may be many for one simulation step.
+The sensor creates one of these for every collision detected.
+Each collision sensor produces one collision event per collision per frame.
+Multiple collision events may be produced in a single frame by collisions with multiple other actors.
 Learn more about this [here](ref_sensors.md#collision-detector).

 ### Instance Variables
 - <a name="carla.CollisionEvent.actor"></a>**<font color="#f8805a">actor</font>** (_[carla.Actor](#carla.Actor)_)